 Information obtained when clicking on CenturyLink ads on other websites.
 When we place ads on others' websites, the ad networks we work with provide general information about visitors who click on our ads, including the types of browsers they use and their city and state.
 The ad networks we work with may use that information to predict what CenturyLink ads may be most effective in a location.

 Personal information obtained from third parties.
 Sometimes, we receive information about our customers from other businesses.
 This happens, for example, when another business sells our services, or when we bundle our services with services from a television or wireless company.
 It also happens when we bill for a business, such as a long distance company or other type of service provider.
-We also obtain information about our customers from businesses that gather it from many sources, including the Census Bureau and public records.
+We also obtain information about our customers from businesses that gather it from many sources, such as the Census Bureau and public records and companies that collect demographic data.
+This could include information such as gender, age range, education, income levels and length of residence.
 Finally, we work with companies that provide us email addresses for our customers.

 Routine business use of personal information.
 We use information that we obtain from customers or generate while providing our services to set up and maintain accounts, provide and repair our services and equipment, respond to customers' questions and concerns, bill and collect for our services, plan for future development of our network and services, to market our services, and communicate with our customers and others about our services.
-We also use our customer information, and information we obtain from third parties, to determine our customers' creditworthiness and predict what new services our customers may want.
+We also use our customer information, and information we obtain from third parties, including demographic data to help us serve our customers, predict what new services they may want and determine a customers’ creditworthiness.
 We do not resell customer information that we buy from third parties.

 As a provider of local, long distance, and Voice over Internet Protocol (VoIP) services, we use customer information as outlined above under General Practices.